-Best electronic keyboards 2024: Our top picks for every budget
+Best electronic keyboards 2026: Our top picks for every budget

-The term 'best electronic keyboard' is so broad it can cover anything from professional workstations and arranger keyboards to consumer home and education models.
+The term 'best electronic keyboard' is so broad that it can cover anything from professional workstations and arranger keyboards to consumer home and education models.
 Consequently, this buyer’s guide includes a wide range of electronic keyboards, from beginner-friendly keys that are easy on the wallet to more sophisticated models perfect for gigging and studio musicians.

-Finding the perfect electronic keyboard can be a daunting task, but fear not.
-Our experts have done the hard work for you, researching and reviewing the best keys out there from the leading brands.
-So, sit back and enjoy this expert round-up of the best electronic keyboards on the market right now.
+Finding the perfect electronic keyboard can be a daunting task, but fear not, I've done the hard work for you, researching and reviewing the best keys out there from the leading brands.
+I've sorted this guide into three sections: beginner, intermediate, and pro.
+This makes it easier to find exactly what you are looking for.

-Beginners keyboards
+Beginner keyboards

 Below, you'll find a small cross-section of what we believe are the greatest beginner keyboards on the market.
 If you want more options, be sure to head over to our dedicated best beginner keyboards guide, where we go into even more detail.